SvenGroot/WslManagementPS/docs/Export-WslDistribution.md

 cmdlet.

-If the **Destination** parameter is an existing directory, the name of the distribution, with the extension .tar.gz or .vhdx, will be used as the file name.
+If the **Destination** parameter is an existing directory, the name of the distribution, with the extension `.tar.gz` or `.vhdx`, will be used as the file name.
 This allows you to export multiple distributions to a directory using a single command.

-The default behavior is to export as a gzipped tarball, unless the **Destination** is a file name ending in .vhdx.
-This behavior can be changed using the **Format** parameter.
+The default behavior is to export the distribution as a gzipped tarball, unless the **Destination** is a file name ending in `.vhdx`.
+This format can also be manually selected using the **Format** parameter.

 This cmdlet wraps the functionality of `wsl.exe --export`.